 Whether it’s six times a week for only 40 minutes or its four times for 60 minutes each, that’s individual preference and depends on your goals.

-How long you should train depends on your progress and time available that you want to dedicate for this purpose.
+How long you should train is highly dependend on your progress and time available that you want to dedicate for this purpose.

 The goal of your training is to set a growth stimulus.

 I know this is another quite vague “come on” answer.
-But that’s exactly what I want to convey to you.
+But that’s exactly what I want to convey you of.

 This is the moment when you learn more and more to listen to the signals of your body and to align your training accordingly.